Rokasl/CS408_project/report/source/12_chapter_5.md

 ```

 Furthermore, there are two types of patterns.
 Pattern for computation - "Pat" and pattern
 for value - "VPat".
-Patterns for computation can be thunk, command or "VPat", such as variable "VPV",
+Patterns for computation can be thunk, command type or "VPat", such as variable "VPV",
 pair "VPat :&: VPat" and so on.
 Compiler has to build an "EnvTable" from these patterns, hence
 these two functions: "patCompile" and "vpatCompile".
 They have been implemented using counter monad
 "Counter", which is there to count each patern and is used for "environment" lookup table.